uadmin/uadmin-docs/api/database_functions.rst

 ---------------
 `Back To Top`_

+.. code-block:: go

+    var Database *DBSettings

 Database is the active Database settings.

-Structure:

-.. code-block:: go

-    *uadmin.DBSettings

 There are 6 fields that you can use in this function: